noneedanick/bonefracturedetection/README.md

 - Try to predict on different angle poses of the same subject
 - Beware of the fact that false positive predictions can happen BUT those can easily differenciated by any clinician !

+## Thanks to the open source community!
-Codes are adapted from the repository of stevensmiley1989 https://github.com/stevensmiley1989/STREAMLIT_YOLOV7.
+Codes of this repository are adapted from the repository of <a href=https://github.com/stevensmiley1989>stevensmiley1989</a>  https://github.com/stevensmiley1989/STREAMLIT_YOLOV7.